-Very Odd Aversion to the Practice of Meditation
+Ken Has Very Odd Aversion to Practice of Meditation

 For someone who purports to be a world-class expert on metaphysics and spirituality, Ken Wheeler has a very odd aversion to the practice of meditation.
 He claims to have nothing against it in terms of its health benefits, but he denies that meditation plays any role in original Greek, Hindu or Buddhist metaphysical teachings

 Although he pays lip service to meditation’s benefits for stress relief, the Angry Photographer spends a great deal of time and energy ridiculing the practice.
 He compares it to the use of sedatives, for example.

 He even goes so far as to make an analogy between meditation and having a lobotomy.
 He depicts the meditator as akin to a lobotomized patient in an adult diaper living in an institution and spending their days watching the Cartoon Channel.

 Of course, the physical and mental health benefits of meditation are well established.
 Medical practitioners use the terms “mindfulness” and “relaxation response” when they prescribe secular forms of meditation for patients dealing with anxiety, hypertension and similar conditions.